-3.2.9.
-PROVOST
+3.2.9 PROVOST

 After receipt of the dean's recommendation, the department chair's or school director's recommendation, the department or school committee's recommendation, and the applicant's file, the provost shall make a written recommendation to the president.
 The reasons for the provost's recommendation, whether positive or negative, shall be included in the written recommendation.
 The provost may consult with the department or school committee, the department chair or school director, the dean, or with any combination of them but not with individual committee members.
 As part of his or her deliberations, the provost may meet with the applicant to aid in his or her.
-In order to ensure fairness to the candidate, provost may only consider material submitted in the candidate's RPT dossier.
-Supplemental material may not be considered.